Sharif University of Technology: World rankings

 In the 2020 Academic Ranking of World Universities (also known as Shanghai Ranking), the university ranked between 501 and 600 in the world and first in Iran.
-According to the QS Ranking, Sharif University of Technology has stood in the first place of Iran and maintained its international rank 380th.
+According to the QS Ranking, Sharif University of Technology has stood in the first place of Iran and maintained its international rank 334th.
 In the 2022-2023 U.S. News & World Report Best Global University Ranking, the university ranked 598th in the world.

-Research and endowment

-Sharif University is a public university and its funding is provided by the government of Iran.
-For the top ranks of the national university entrance exam, education is free in all public universities.
-Those ranking lower are required to pay part or all of the tuition.